Sidhesh795/Sidhesh795/README.md

 Morning:     become stronger
 Afternoon:   build something
 Evening:     go for a ride
-Night:       get one more idea and probably open the laptop again
+Night:       open the laptop "for five minutes"
 ```

 For me, building software is part of a bigger goal: becoming more capable in every direction—physically, technically, and personally.